 When travelling to areas where there is a risk of contracting malaria, we strongly advise that you consider travel vaccinations and anti-malaria tablets as a method of malaria prevention.
 If infected, malaria is a serious disease, however, it can be treated effectively with prescription medication.

-You can find out more information about the specific anti-malarial tablets needed for your travel destination using the following websites: http://www.fitfortravel.nhs.uk/destinations.aspx and http://travelhealthpro.org.uk/disease/113/malaria or give us a call and speak to our expert pharmacy team.
+You can find out more information about the specific anti-malarial tablets needed for your travel destination using the following websites: http://www.fitfortravel.nhs.uk/destinations.aspx and https://travelhealthpro.org.uk/disease/113/malaria or give us a call and speak to our expert pharmacy team.

 If you require anti-malaria tablets, Oxford Online Pharmacy provides an online consultation with a GMC registered doctor.
 Please select your tablets and complete the online doctor's questionnaire.
 Your details will then be reviewed by our doctor and, if approved, a prescription will be issued for the cost of £15.00.
 If you already have a private or NHS prescription, you can select the tablets and send your prescription to Oxford Online Pharmacy.
 Your prescribed medication will be dispensed and sent in discreet packaging to you when we have received your prescription.

 |Avloclor (Chloroquine Phosphate)||2 tablets once a week - of 150mg each|